TempoControl: Temporal Attention Guidance for Text-to-Video Models: Experiments

+Current benchmarks such as VBench~\cite{huang2024vbench} do not measure temporal control.
+To address this, we introduce \emph{Temporal Accuracy}, which checks whether each token appears in the correct frames specified by the prompt, with separate scores for presence and absence.
+VBench relies on the GRiT detector~\cite{wu2024grit}, which we find unreliable for small or partially visible objects.
+Instead, we detect objects using the more recent YOLOv10~\cite{wang2024yolov10}.

-For movement, Temporal Accuracy is assessed by matching the movement time specified in the prompt with the second exhibiting the most movement, as determined by optical flow.
-Each video is sampled at 4 frames per second; we compute the average flow magnitude per second, and the second with the highest average is considered the most active.
+For motion-centric prompts, Temporal Accuracy aligns the prompt-specified action time with the second exhibiting the strongest motion, as determined by per-second optical flow magnitude computed from videos sampled at 4 fps.

+We also report results on the VBench Multiple Object benchmark (detecting object appearance throughout the video), and the Imaging Quality metric that uses a perceptual image-quality model.

+\paragraph{Benchmark.} In the single-object setup, we utilize 80 YOLOv10 classes, which span animals, everyday objects, vehicles, and more.
+For the two-object setting, we use 82 object pairs based on the VBench multiple-object benchmark.
+For movement, we curate 100 types of actions.
+Temporal masks are generated together with the prompt templates to ensure alignment.
+Full prompt patterns and categories are provided in the appendix.